 While the Halifax waterfront is very commercial, it offers festivals, bars, and many public events.

 If you want to go on the alternate side, visit Dartmouth.
 It is less expensive and commercial with beautiful views of Halifax.
-It is a twenty minute ferry boat ride to Halifax.
+It is a twenty-minute ferry boat ride to Halifax.
 While in Halifax, visit the Eastern Passage since it has Fisherman’s Cove.
 It is a commercial fishing port without the tourist crowds that you find in Halifax.

 One of the best restaurants during the trip was the Pleasant Street Diner in Dartmouth.
 They serve very fresh food, inexpensive, and popular.
 It’s worth the wait.
 We ended up paying around C$30 for a delicious dinner for two people with fresh fish.

-We stayed at the Comfort Inn in Dartmouth that was a five minute drive to ferry.
+We stayed at the Comfort Inn in Dartmouth that was a five-minute drive to ferry.
 Rates here were lower than in hotels in the city center of Halifax and we got a full breakfast with our room.
 You’ll also find a number of traditional inns and boutique hotels.

 Peggy’s Cove, Truro, and Lunenburg (1-2 days)

-We ended up using Truro as our base as it offered easy access to all the place that we wanted to visit in the area and it was inexpensive compared to Peggy’s Cove.
+We ended up using Truro as our base as it offered easy access to all the places that we wanted to visit in the area and it was inexpensive compared to Peggy’s Cove.
 We stayed at the Belgravia B & B in Truro, a well-run bed and breakfast with friendly owners, and a terrific breakfast.
 They have limited rooms so be sure to book early.

 Peggy’s Cove is one of the iconic spots on all Nova Scotia that has become famous for the Peggy’s Point Lighthouse.
 It has even appeared on Canadian postage stamps.
 It’s situated in a cute fishing village although be warned that it is very popular.